juancastillo0/wasm_run/README.md

 ### Pure Dart (CLI/Backend/Web)

 For other platforms, you may download the compiled dynamic libraries for each platform and specify the `ffi.DynamicLibrary` in non-web platforms.
 The compiled libraries can be found in the [release assets](https://github.com/juancastillo0/wasm_interpreter/releases) of this repository.
-You can also execute the [script](./packages/wasmi/bin/setup.dart) `dart run wasmi:setup` to download the right library for your current platform.
+You can also execute the [script](./packages/wasmit/bin/setup.dart) `dart run wasmit:setup` to download the right library for your current platform.

 For the web platform we provide the same interface but it uses the WASM runtime provided by the browser instead of the native library (you may also use the Wasmi WASM module).